Barkinsons/Graph-Search---Pacman-Ghost-AI/README.md

 ## How to Run

 This program requires pygame 2.3.0 to be installed.
-For installation direction go to https://www.pygame.org/wiki/GettingStarted.
+For installation directions go to https://www.pygame.org/wiki/GettingStarted.

 To run the program:
 ```